 - Acknowledge your inner child.

 Healing starts from acknowledging your inner child.
 Try to imagine yourself as a kid.
-Become aware of your features, look into the eyes, acknowledge the feelings and thoughts that come into mind when you see her/him.
+Become aware of your features, look into the eyes, and acknowledge the feelings and thoughts that come into mind when you see her/him.

 Try to accept the fact that there is that inner child instead of pushing it away.
 Connect with that little version of you.